DOL-003/dol-003-web/lib/compendium/thumbsticks.md

 Thumbsticks from certain other Nintendo controllers are compatible with GCC stickboxes, and some players even prefer the alternate feel they have.

 - **Wii Nunchuck sticks** fit in a GCC, but are taller than standard GCC sticks and have a slightly different rubber cap design.
-- **Wii Classic Controller sticks** fit in a GCC and have the same rubber cap design as nunchuck sticks.
+- **Wii Classic Controller sticks** fit in a GCC and have the same rubber cap design as Nunchuck sticks.
-- **Wii U Pro Controller sticks** fit in a GGC, shorter than the Wii Classic Controller/Nunchuck sticks, closer in size to the GCC OEM sticks.
+- Sticks from the **Wii U Pro Controller** and **Wii U Gamepad** fit in a GGC and are shorter than the Wii Classic Controller and Nunchuck sticks, closer in size to the OEM GCC sticks.
-- **Wii U Tablet sticks** same as Wii U Pro Controller sticks.
 - **Resin sticks** are available in many varieties, from OEM profile to custom shapes like Spicy Sticks, which are often recommended for players who prefer a grippier surface.
 Resin sticks are made with and without OEM-like rubber caps.

 ### Sticks to avoid